+• Olsen and Carstensen (2003) confirmed the frequently repeated argument that media coverage is critical in relation to emergency relief allocation in a number of cases that they analyzed.

+• Van Wassenhove (2006) also emphasizes the role of the media in humanitarian logistics and states that following appeals in the media, humanitarian organizations are often flooded with unsolicited donations that can create bottlenecks in the supply chain.

+• Coles and Zhuang (2011) discuss the potential of cooperative game theory in disaster recovery operations and provided a critique.

-- Olsen and Carstensen (2003) confirmed the frequently repeated argument that media coverage is critical in relation to emergency relief allocation in a number of cases that they analyzed. - Van Wassenhove (2006) also emphasizes the role of the media in humanitarian logistics and states that following appeals in the media, humanitarian organizations are often flooded with unsolicited donations that can create bottlenecks in the supply chain. - Zhuang, Saxton, and Wu (2014) develop a model that reveals the amount of charitable contributions made by donors is positively dependent on the amount of disclosure by the NGOs.
-They also emphasize that there is a dearth of existing game-theoretic research on nonprofit organizations.
-Our model attempts to help to fill this woid.
+• Zhuang, Saxton, and Wu (2014) develop a model that reveals the amount of charitable contributions made by donors is positively dependent on the amount of disclosure by the NGOs.
+They emphasize that there is a dearth of existing game-theoretic research on nonprofit organizations.